-- Turn the Turn to Start control clockwise to ON.
+- Turn Start control clockwise to ON.
 Hold for 1-2 seconds and release. - To add or remove items when the dryer is running, open the door.
-The dryer will always stop when the door is opened.
-Allow the drum to come to a complete stop before reaching inside. - To restart dryer, close the door then turn the Turn to Start control clockwise to ON.
-Hold for 1-2 seconds and release. - 7.
+The dryer will always stop when the door is opened. - Allow the drum to come to a complete stop before reaching inside. - 7.
 When the cycle ends, remove items immediately and hang or fold.
 If load is removed before the cycle ends, turn cycle selector to OFF.

-Dryer Features
+Features